qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/defining_properties.rst

 Shorthand support
 -----------------

 Additionaly, you may also provide a mode which modifies the incoming data before calling the setter of each group members.
 Currently, the only available modifier is ``shorthand``, which emulates the well-known CSS shorthand support for qooxdoo properties.
-For more information regarding this feature, please have a look at the <understanding_properties|user manual>.
+For more information regarding this feature, please have a look at the :doc:`user manual <understanding_properties>`.
 The definition of such a property group reads:

 ::

     properties :
     {
       padding :